Parkland Formula Calculator

 Advanced modeto add a smaller part of a limb for a more accurate calculation.

-- The Parkland formula calculator will do the maths on its own.
-In here we assume the amount of fluids (most commonly Ringer's lactate) needed is
+The Parkland formula calculator will do the math on its own.
+Here we assume the amount of fluids (most commonly Ringer's lactate) needed is

-4ml/kg/%(millilitre per kilogram of body weight per percentage body area burnt).
+4 ml/kg/%(milliliter per kilogram of body weight per percentage of body area burnt).

-- Half of the fluids are to be given in the first 8 hours of treatment.
-Typically it's spread evenly over the 8 hours, so dividing the result by eight will give you the IV flow rate.
+Half of the fluids are to be given in the first 8 hours of treatment.
+Typically, it's spread evenly over 8 hours, so dividing the result by eight will give you the IV flow rate.

-These calculation do not include the standard daily need for water.
+These calculations do not include the standard daily need for water.
 This is especially important in pediatric patients.
 Be aware of it and estimate the daily water need using water intake calculator.

 Parkland formula example